google/googletest/README.md

 #### Continuous Integration

-We use Google's internal systems for continuous integration. \
+We use Google's internal systems for continuous integration.
-GitHub Actions were added for the convenience of open-source contributors.
-They are exclusively maintained by the open-source community and not used by the GoogleTest team.

 #### Coming Soon

 *   We are planning to take a dependency on [Abseil](https://github.com/abseil/abseil-cpp).
-*   More documentation improvements are planned.

 ## Welcome to **GoogleTest**, Google's C++ test framework!